xanderak/Mint-scaled-budget-bars/README.md

 $1000 over is obviously more noticeable than $5 over.

 ## New colors
-Gray | how much you have spent.
+- Gray is how much you have spent.
-Green | how much budget you have LEFT
+- Green is how much budget you have LEFT
-Red | how much has been OVER spent.
+- Red is how much has been OVER spent.

 ## Installation instructions